 All apps allow you to move through a scene using the controller joysticks.
 You will move in the direction you are looking.

-The Scene Viewer app loads a GLTF/GLB scene on the headset to view (you can download example scenes from this link).
+The Scene Viewer app loads a JSON scene to view on the headset (you can download example models from this link).

 The ATW Client app allows the headset to act as a receiver for a stereo video stream from the server sent across a network.
 The headset will reproject each eye using a homography to warp the images along a plane.